douglasgreen/outlines/computing/programming_languages/php.md

 3.  **Cookie Attributes**:

     -   `expire`: The time when the cookie will expire.
-It\'s set as a Unix timestamp.
+It's set as a Unix timestamp.
     -   `path`: Specifies the path on the server for which the cookie will be available.
     -   `domain`: Specifies the domain for which the cookie is valid.
     -   `secure`: Indicates that the cookie should only be transmitted over a secure HTTPS connection.